utdata/rwdir/10-joins.Rmd

 So what that says is that 43 percent of a team's score is predicted by their third down percentage.
 That's nearly half.
 In social science, anything above 10 percent is shockingly predictive.
 So this is huge if this were human behavior research.
 In football, it's not that surprising, but we now know how much is predicted.

-## How does Texas compare to the field?
+## How does Texas compare?

-Let's create a data frame of the Texas data.
+Let's compare how Texas does vs the field by plotting their results on top of the national stats.
+Create a data frame of the Texas data.

 ```r
 tx <- offense %>%
   filter(name == "Texas")
 ```

-With this, we can plot the Texas stats on top of the national stats and see how they compare.

-We've also added a light grey color to the original `geom_point()` and `geom_smooth()` layers so that the Texas plots stand out more.
+And now we'll add some layers to our ggplot graphic.
+We're also editing our original `geom_point()` and `geom_smooth()` layers to make them light grey so that the Texas plots stand out more.

 ```r
 offense %>%